inkVerb/VIP/601/Lesson-09.md

 ```
 [ SSH client login request (likely keys, maybe password) ] --> [ PAM-SSH interface on SSH server ] --> [ SSH client user is granted login permissions as a Linux user on the SSH server ]
 ```

+## Secure Sockets Layer (SSL)
+- SSL certificates are used to secure connections made over the web
+- SSL certificates are used in:
+  - Web sites
+  - Email
+  - LDAP
+  - NFS
+  - many others
+- Web servers have the capability of creating and managine their own SSL certificates
+- To be trustworthy, certificates are "signed" by a third party "certificate authority", often called a CA
+  - A server can sign its own certificates
+  - Self-signed certificates are often called "snake oil" certificates
+  - A common third-party CA is Letsencrypt, which has a package for most Linux distros
+- Each certificate is issued for a specific "common name" called
+- The usual location of SSL certificates on a server is: `/etc/ssl/server/`
+  - Letsencrypt will install them to `/etc/letsencrypt/live/`
+  - SSL certificates could technically be kept anywhere
+- The main tool used to manage SSL certificates is: `openssl`
+- Location of certificates are set in config files for each service that uses them
+- **[X.509](https://en.wikipedia.org/wiki/X.509)** is a standard used by the [International Telecommunications Union (ITU)](https://en.wikipedia.org/wiki/International_Telecommunication_Union)
+  - All SSL certificates are technically **X.509** certificates
+  - You will see this number often, now you know what it refers to
+    - Don't expect a *Z.509* or *X.510*, etc in SSL

+### Certificate Structure
+- SSL certificates often end in `.pem`, but there are other extensions that can be used
+- Common extensions
+  - `.key` Private key that signs new keys or verifies existing certificeates
+  - `.csr` Certificate Signing Request (CSR)
+  - `.crt` Certificate, actually used for deployment
+  - `.pem` Privacy Enhanced Mail (PEM), defined in [RFC 1422](https://www.rfc-editor.org/rfc/rfc1422)
+    - Often used in place of any or all of the above extensions
+- Certificate/Chain File
+  - May include multiple certificates, often an "intermediatary" certificate
+  - Usually a `.key` or `.pem` file called `cert.pem` or `fullchain.pem` (Letsencrypt)
+  - The "certificate" file used on the public server, issued by the CA, for public use in configs
+    - `SSLCertificateFile` Apache
+    - `ssl_certificate` Nginx
+- Key File
+  - The private file on the server that generates the CSR
+  - Usually a `.crt` or `.pem` file called `private.pem` or `privkey.pem` (Letsencrypt)
+  - The "key" file used on the server, referenced for internal use in configs
+    - `SSLCertificateKeyFile` Apache
+    - `ssl_certificate_key` Nginx
+- Certificate Signing Request (CSR)
+  - The file generated from the private key file, given to the CA for signing the actual certificate
+- Common Name (CN)
+  - The domain the certificate is used for
+  - Can include a list
+  - Technically does not need to be a domain, but the Internet will check the actual domain against the `CN` in the certificate
+- Certificate Authority (CA)
+  - The third party (or self if self-signed) which signed the CSR

+### Self-Signed SSL Certificates
+*Note the use of `x509` in the commands*
+- SSL certificates are **signed** by definition, which means `openssl` first needs an existing **key** to **sign** the new certificates
+  - If your server both creates the keys and signs the certificates, that is **self-signed**
+- You can use `openssl` to create the keys and sign the certificate in one command or in two commands
+- The commands below use `.key`, `.csr`, and `.crt` to indicate files
+  - They often use `.pem` for all files on many production servers
+  - These file names could be changed to almost anything
+- ***One command:***
+  - One year, will ask questions :#
+    - `openssl req -x509 -newkey rsa:2048 -keyout private.key -out cert.crt -sha256 -days 365 -nodes`
+  - Ten years, will not ask questions :#
+    - `openssl req -x509 -newkey rsa:2048 -keyout private.key -out cert.crt -sha256 -days 3650 -nodes -subj "/CN=example.tld"`
+      - Or elaborate `-subj "/C=USA/ST=Michigan/L=Big City/O=ABC Company/OU=Company Department/CN=example.tld"`
+- ***Three commands:***
+  1. Create key :#
+    - `openssl genrsa -out private.key 2048`
+  2. Create **cert signing request** :#
+    - `openssl req -newkey rsa:2048 -keyout private.key -out certsignreq.csr -nodes -subj "/CN=example.tld"`
+      - Or elaborate `-subj "/C=USA/ST=Michigan/L=Big City/O=ABC Company/OU=Company Department/CN=example.tld"`
+  3. Sign the **cert signing request** :#
+    - `openssl x509 -signkey private.key -in certsignreq.csr -req -days 365 -out cert.crt`

+### Check SSL Certificate Information
+- Check full information :#
+  - `openssl x509 -noout -text -in cert.pem`
+  - Shows full information, including the certificate itself, signatures, times, versions, policies, X509 version, everything there is to see in the certificate
+- Check `-subj` information :#
+  - `openssl x509 -noout -subject -in cert.pem`
+  - Only information in the `-subj` parameter of the signing request
+    - eg: `"/C=USA/ST=Michigan/L=Big City/O=ABC Company/OU=Company Department/CN=example.tld"`
+    - eg: `"/CN=example.tld"`

 ## Lightweight Directory Access Protocol (LDAP)
 - [OpenLDAP](https://www.openldap.org/) (AKA *LDAP*) is kind of online address book that serves user "directory" lookup and authentication